simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 ## Conclusion

 I hope you enjoyed this article.
 Who's following my blog since the beginning will probably remember [my first blog post](/playing-around-with-javascript/).
 It was more than 2 years ago, and at that time I was really excited by the idea to build a game with JavaScript.
 I finally did it, and it has been fun indeed!
 However, I learned a big lesson: although it was fun, it wasn't really worth reinventing the wheel.

 So, if you got through all this tutorial, first of all congratulations!
 Secondly, consider using a game engine.
 Thirdly, maybe consider *not* using JavaScript... just use whatever you feel comfortable with.
-For instance, if you like the Ruby language (I do!) you could use <a rel="external" href="//opalrb.org/">Opal</a>, a Ruby to JavaScript compiler.
+For instance, if you like the Ruby language ([I do!]({% post_url 2014-04-30-ruby-is-magic %})), you could use <a rel="external" href="//opalrb.org/">Opal</a>, a Ruby to JavaScript compiler.

 ## Demo and source code